IdkwhatImD0ing/AlgorithmPractice/CPP/FileCompression/README.md

-Assignment 6 Huffman Coding
+# Huffman Encoding for File Compression
 This program compresses and decompresses files.
 Build
 make all

-Running
+## Running
 ./encode
 -h for help page
 -v to print statistics